 Give them space to grow

 This one can be hard for some parents.
 In order for kids to get excited about gardening, you actually have to give them some garden space.
 You could allow them a quarter of your garden, their own plot, or a few patio planters to experiment with.
 The important thing here is for you to let go of your control and accept that their garden space will be their own.
-It may be messy and muddy and unorganized.
+Gardening with kids means it may be messy and muddy and unorganized.
 But it is from this garden space that they will start feeling comfortable with the dirt and the plants which will eventually grow there.

 Provide some tools